Post-Free Agency 2025 Fantasy Football Rankings

 1. Brock Bowers, Las Vegas Raiders

 Bowers led all tight ends in receptions (112), targets (153) and receiving yards (1,194) despite being a rookie with sub-par quarterback play.
 Only George Kittle scored more fantasy points on a per-game basis, and Bowers led the position in overall points.
 While it may be difficult to outproduce his rookie numbers, few, if any, tight ends are the focal point of their offense the way Bowers is.
+And Geno Smith significantly increases the level of competency that the Raiders get from their quarterback play.

 2. Trey McBride, Arizona Cardinals